Software-Engineering-2-Pixel-Studio/pixelstudio/README.md

 TBD
 (A web-based broswer multiplayer game to interact with your friends and family virtually during COVID-19 pandemic.)

+## Core Features
+A multiplayer game that provides a playground for everyone to connect and have fun with community and specially with their friends.
+Thus, to support that purpose, our game will has these core features.
+An authorization system that allows players to create account and log-in to play.
+A friend system that allows users look up for their friends and then save to a list.
+Later, users can invite their friends to a private lobby.
+Also, a chat system will be available both in lobby and in match.
+For communication, players can invite their comrades to a voice system such as Discord, Google Meeting by send their link to the chat box in lobby or in-game.
+Finally, players' profile can be customized so each player can have their own unique profile.
+So, with these features we hope our players have good time with their friends and community.

 ## Team Members
 - **Christian Hintay:** Github user name - [hintaycl](https://github.com/hintaycl) (email: hintaycl@myumanitoba.ca)